nxt-insurance/nxt_registry/README.md

 # NxtRegistry

-NxtRegistry is a simple implementation of the container pattern.
-It allows you to register and resolve values in nested structures by allowing nesting registries into each other.
-In theory this can be indefinitely deep.
+`NxtRegistry` is a simple implementation of the container pattern.
+It allows you to register and resolve values in nested structures.

 ## Installation